person cooking at a stove

 Notes

 Use bone-in, skin-on thighs, drumsticks, or marylands for best results.
-Chicken breast will dry out.
+Chicken breast tends to dry out, but still can be used.

 Fresh spices make a big difference.
-If yours have been in the cupboard for over a year, consider replacing them.
+If yours have been in the cupboard for over a year, consider replacing them for the best flavour.

 Get on the List